I decide to spend a few minutes tweaking a sentence or two and…poof. Three hours. I play with adjectives the way

 While carpooling, I scheme plots.
 I once forgot an entire class this way.
 I was the teacher.

 Every library in Northeast Ohio is (or has been) my office.
 No library?
 No Panera?
 No problem.
 I write stories in the parking lot while my kid swims a few thousand yards.
 I find a far-off parking space and belt out whatever I can.

 I’m fortunate to teach homeschooled students in my home.
 We read classics together, and I share what I know about writing.
 Writing=Love.
 The class is called 5000 Words because I promised the moms their kids will have written a minimum of 5000 words in six weeks’ time.
-Kids walk into my class tight as lug nuts and—after a few sessions—could pen Leaves of Grass at gunpoint (this has not been tested).
+Kids walk into my class tight as lug nuts and—after a few sessions—could pen Leaves of Grass.

 People in my general vicinity would say I’m always too busy, that I rarely make time for a cup of coffee but I’ll be there in a minute if you’re in crisis.
 I’m sensitive as an egg, and I’ll ruthlessly beat you in Scrabble.
 I have a soft spot for one-eyed cats and underdogs.
 My husband is my superman.
 My children, my incredibles.